Can’t Lose Weight No Matter What

 4. You Need to Adjust Your Macronutrients

 This doesn’t mean you should fear carbs, although some people do benefit from a low-carb diet.
-Eating carbohydrates from unrefined sources like fruits, vegetables and limited starches is good for you, especially women.
+Eating carbohydrates from unprocessed sources like low sugar fruits, vegetables and limited starches is good for you, especially women.
 It’s the refined carbohydrates like sugar that you shouldn’t be consuming.
 If you feel like you are addicted to sugar, then you might want to try a sugar detox.

 Another thing I see often is that women who are trying to lose weight drastically cut back on fat.
 This can be detrimental to your health.
 Our bodies need good quality fat sources to operate optimally.
 Eating the right kinds of fat in proportion to the other macronutrients might actually help you lose weight.
 Healthy fat sources include: avocados, coconut, olive oil, naturally-occurring fat in lean grass-fed meat, and the fats in nuts and seeds.

 5. You Need More Joy Into Your Life

 Believe it or not, there’s a link between happiness and weight loss.
 How you handle stress and sadness in your life can make or break your weight loss efforts.
 Not having enough joy in your life can affect the way your body reacts to temptations, such as those pesky sugar cravings.
 Lack of joy can affect neurotransmitters that control mood, thinking, appetite and behavior, making you more likely to eat poorly, skip exercise and gain weight.

 There are some simple ways to combat this – seek peace of mind in the form of mediation, write in a gratitude journal, flash a smile, get moving, join an active meetup group, or find someone to talk to about your mood.
 Finding activities that you enjoy and having support from others will add joy to your life.